List of Celtic F.C. managers: 2019–present

 On 10 June 2021, Ange Postecoglou was announced as the new manager of Celtic.
 His first couple of months as manager was a period of upheaval, with 12 first-team players leaving during the summer transfer window while 10 new players were signed.
 Celtic lost three of their opening six league matches, but enjoyed high-scoring wins over Dundee and St Mirren.
 Improved form in October saw Postecoglou win the Manager of the Month award, with new signings Jota and Kyogo Furuhashi flourishing in the side.
 In December, Celtic won the first domestic trophy of the season, defeating Hibernian 2–1 in the League Cup Final.
 Celtic then went on a run of 31 domestic league games undefeated to regain the league championship at the first attempt.
-The title was secured following a 1-1 draw with Dundee United at Tannadice on the 11th of May 2022.
+The title was secured following a 1–1 draw with Dundee United at Tannadice on 11 May 2022.
+Celtic made a strong start to the following season, and by New Year (2023) were nine points clear of second-placed Rangers in the league, with a significantly higher goal difference.
+The League Cup was retained with a 2–1 win over Rangers in the final on 26 February 2023, Kyogo scoring twice for Celtic.
+Back-to-back league titles were clinched on 7 May 2023 with four games to spare after a 2–0 win away at Hearts.
+A clean sweep of all domestic trophies for season 2022-23 was completed on 3 June 2023 with Celtic defeating Inverness Caledonian Thistle 3–1 in the Scottish Cup Final, the club's eighth domestic treble (a World Record).